erosmontin/myPy/readme.md

 A.testImages('/data/')
 ```
 ## References
-If you enjoyed this package consider citing one of my article in your papers.
+If you enjoyed this package consider citing one of my articles in your papers.
 Here is the link to my [*publications*](http://me.biodimensional.com)

 **46&2 are just ahead of me!**